examix/examix/README.md

 <img src="docs/images/examix-banner.png" width="100%" alt="examix banner"/>

 ## Environment setup
+### Dependencies
 examix uses the Flask and React frameworks with a SQLite database backend and Google Document AI for document parsing.
 Our backend scripts are written in Python.
 To set up the required Python modules, use the provided `requirements.txt` file:

 `$ python3 -m pip install -r requirements.txt`

+You'll also need SQLite installed on your device.
+On Linux, installing the `sqlite` package from your package manager is usually sufficient.

+### Document OCR setup
 To host the document upload backend, you'll need a Google Cloud account setup with a Document OCR processor set up.
 If you're unfamilar with the process, Google has a good tutorial at https://codelabs.developers.google.com/codelabs/docai-ocr-python

-You'll also need SQLite installed on your device.
-On Linux, installing the `sqlite` package from your package manager is usually sufficient.
+Once you have this setup, our backend searches for the Project ID and Processor ID of your document processor in the `GCLOUD_PROJECT_ID` and `GCLOUD_PROCESSOR_ID` environment variables, respectively.
+To help you set this up, a sample shell script to initalize these varaibles is in the docs directory.
+Fill in the placeholder fileds in the script, then run

+`$ source docs/activate.sh`

+to setup the enrionment variables in your shell.

 ## Running the app
 First, intialize the database with the following command: